Is that the best that I can do?

 She reached out, taking his hand in her own.
-“Is he summoning you like you do with Pam?”
+“Is he summoning you as you do with Pam?”

 He nodded again.

-“Do you think the King felt what just happened to us?”
+“Do you think the King felt what just happened with us?”
 She asked.

 He confirmed her question with a simple nod and again he peered towards the door.
 Tara’s cheeks began to burn as she slightly lowered her head.